mariannamouz/Othello/README.md

 Implemented a program in which the user can play a game of Othello against the computer.
 To determine the computer's moves , we use the MiniMax algorithm with a-b pruning.
-In the beggining of the game , the user will choose the maximum search depth for the MiniMax algorithm.
+In the beginning of the game , the user will choose the maximum search depth for the MiniMax algorithm.
 Then , he/she will also choose whether he will play first.
 The program rejects moves that violate the rules of the game.
 If the player whose turn it is to play cannot place a new checker anywhere without violating the